mmisw/mmiorr-docs/docs/ontology/new.md

 and the status of the ontology.

 !!! tip
-    If you are testing the process or your ontology, please choose "testing" as the status, so that your ontology is not visible to all the other users.
+    If you are testing the process or your ontology, please choose "owner" as the value for the visibility attribute so that your ontology is not visible to all the other users.

 ![Ontology registration completion](../img/cor/cor-ontology-registration-completion-20160828.png "Completion of registration details")